 This page automatically generates and displays a quality review for your Question based on whether your Question includes the recommended number of sample and hidden test cases and auto-generated code stubs.

 You can follow the recommendations provided on the Quality Review page to improve your Question quality.

 The following sections in this article also guide you through the best practices and recommendations to be followed while creating your Questions in HackerRank for Work.

 Understanding the Question Quality Parameters

 Adding Test cases ensures that a coding question is automatically evaluated.
 Without any test cases, a question will not be scored and might defeat the purpose of an assessment.
-Therefore, it is recommended that you add at least 3-4 sample test cases of which 1-3 are present in the statement, and an overall 3-15 test cases of easy, medium, and hard difficulty levels to each Question.
+Therefore, it is recommended that you add at least 3-4 sample test cases, of which 1-3 are present in the statement, and an overall 3-15 test cases of easy, medium, and hard difficulty levels to each Question.

 Sample test cases improve question comprehension.
 It allows your candidates to quickly understand the Question and the expected output from their solution.
 This improves their likelihood of attempting the Question and adds to their positive test experience.
-It is recommended that you include at least 2 or more sample test cases in your Question.
+It is recommended that you include at least two or more sample test cases in your Question.